British Gas may be split up as government chides sector on prices

 Britain was considering options to overcome any pricing unfairness "including a break up of any companies found to have monopoly power to the detriment of the consumer", he said.

-The Liberal Democrat party, junior partner in Britain's two-party coalition, is trying to position itself between Prime Minister David Cameron's centre-right Conservatives, and avoid what it says is the more left-leaning, anti-business Labour.
+The Liberal Democrat party, junior partner in Britain's two-party coalition, is trying to position itself between Prime Minister David Cameron's center-right Conservatives, and avoid what it says is the more left-leaning, anti-business Labor.

-Miliband says a price freeze would ease the stranglehold the top six suppliers - Centrica-owned British Gas, SSE, EDF, RWE npower, E.ON and Scottish Power - have on the market.
+Miliband says a price freeze would ease the strangehold the top six suppliers - Centrica-owned (CNA.L) British Gas, SSE (SSE.L), EDF (EDF.PA), RWE npower (RWEG.DE), E.ON (EONGn.DE) and Scottish Power (IBE.MC) - have on the market.

 Ofgem, the Office for Fair Trading and the Competition and Markets Authority are carrying out an investigation into competition in Britain's energy retail market.